 Posted Sun, Oct, 04,2015

-First please summarize for readers the content of your article.
+Please summarize for readers the content of your article

 How did you come to be involved in your area of study?